Agis878/room_reservation/src/main/java/com/example/app/README.md

 # Room Reservation Project
 The Room Reservation Project is a system that allows you to reserve available rooms for a specific date.
-Users, After logging in, they can make reservations, edit their reservations or delete them.
+Users, after logging in, they can make reservations, edit their reservations or delete them.
 The system administrator has full access to the reservation list and the ability to generate reports.

 ## Technologies Used